Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 * Decided to remove separate product information page and have collapsable information containers for this purpose.
 * Added a FAQ page and kept the about us page for only company information.
+* Redesigned mobile navigation to be at the top right of the page with a burger menu.